raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

 In Scratch, you can make up to 300 copies of one sprite!
 This is called **cloning**.
-Add code to the **Tree** sprite so that it creates clones of itself on the Stage.
+Your task is to add code to the **Tree** sprite so that it creates clones of itself on the Stage.

 --- task ---